We study solvers with variable pitch

 - BS3 (

-) - rather coarse algorithm, unsuitable for rigid systems, - Trapezoid (
+ode23) is a rather crude algorithm unsuitable for rigid systems, - Trapezoid (

-) - also rather coarse algorithm, but suitable for rigid systems.
+ode23t) is also a rather crude algorithm, but it is suitable for rigid systems.

 using Plots